bnajafi/PyEIS/README.rst

 License information
 -------------------
 See the file ``LICENSE`` for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
-"""

-See the file ``LICENSE`` for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.